-- Test all connections, pipe, hose and screw unions for sealtightness - Eliminate any abrasion points on pipes and hoses - Replace any porous and damaged hoses (specialist workshop) - The dual-circuit pneumatic braking system is considered free of leaks if the pressure drop within 10 minutes with the engine shut down is no greater than 0.10 bar, i.e. about 0.6 bar per hour. - If the values are not maintained, have the leakage sealed or the defective components of the - braking system replaced at a specialist workshop.
+- Test all connections, pipe, hose and screw unions for sealtightness - Eliminate any abrasion points on pipes and hoses - Replace any porous or damaged hoses via a specialist workshop - The dual-circuit pneumatic service brake system is considered free of leaks if the pressure drop within 10 minutes with the engine switched off is no greater than 0.10 bar, i.e. about 0.6 bar per hour.

+If the values are exceeded, go to a specialist workshop.